-5 Fifth Report, Vol. II, 154, 155; Orissa, Vol. II, 222; Land Tenure by a Civilian, 312.
+&lt;sup>5 Fifth Report, Vol. II, 154, 155; Orissa, Vol. II, 222; Land Tenure by a Civilian, 312.

-by wages, but afterwards obtained allotments of land, or LECTURE Ш. rather assignments of revenue, although the assignces may sometimes have been in occupation of the land itself.1 The system of payment by an assignment of revenue may have come down from Hindoo times, as it would seem that the Hindoo chowdhry was assisted by a similar force similarly maintained.2 Under the immediate control of the aumil an His subordinates. ameen did the practical revenue work; and had large inquisitorial and controlling powers, with the corresponding burden of responsibility to the aumil for the revenue of the district.3 A sheristadar or mujumudar kept the official records and accounts of the annual adjustments of revenue, and watched over the proceedings of the pergunnah officers, particularly the canoongoes.
+by wages, but afterwards obtained allotments of land, or rather assignments of revenue, although the assignees may sometimes have been in occupation of the land itself.1 system of payment by an assignment of revenue may have come down from Hindoo times, as it would seem that the Hindoo chowdhry was assisted by a similar force similarly maintained.2 Under the immediate control of the aumil an His suborameen did the practical revenue work; and had large inquisitorial and controlling powers, with the corresponding burden of responsibility to the aumil for the revenue of the district.3 A sheristadar or mujumudar kept the official records and accounts of the annual adjustments of revenue, and watched over the proceedings of the pergunnah officers, particularly the canoongoes.
 Tehsildars collected the revenue from the zemindars or other revenue payers.
-Mohurrirs wrote the accounts and documents.
-There were also, at least in the Northern Circars and probably in other parts at a distance from the seat of Government, reporters or news-writers employed :- one was called the Savannah negar, who was practically a spy on all the Government officers; and the other the Wakeh negar, or Dewanny remembrancer.
+Mohurrirs wrote the accounts and documents. were also, at least in the Northern Circars and probably in other parts at a distance from the seat of Government, reporters or news-writers employed:-one was called the Savannah negar, who was practically a spy on all the Government officers; and the other the Wakeh negar, or Dewanny remembrancer.
 These two officers sent weekly reports to head-quarters.

 It is clear that the revenue system of the Mahomedans gave employment to a large body of officials.
-Of these, as I have mentioned, the superior officers were Mahomedans, and the inferior and those in direct relations with the ryots were generally Hindoos.4 It is said that Jaffier Khan
+Of these, as I have mentioned, the superior officers were Mahomedans, and the inferior and those in direct relations with the ryots were generally Hindoos.4 It is said that Jaffier Khan employed none but Hindoos in the collection of revenue, because he found them more pliable than the Mahomedans.1 We find however that he ejected a great number of Hindoo zemindars, and he certainly was not the first to employ Hindoos very largely in the collection of the revenue.
+As we have seen Akbar's reforms were entrusted to Hindoo hands.

-2 Ante, Lecture I, p.
+&lt;sup>2 Ante, Lecture I, p.
 37.

-^{&#}x27; Ib., 12; Patton's Asiatic Monarchies, 120.
+&#x27; Ib., 12; Patton's Asiatic Monarchies, 120.